Washington State

 Washington is short by 251,894 housing units

 and needs 1.1 million more housing units by 2044 to meet the demand of current and future residents.
 State lawmakers are trying to pass legislation – right now – to cap rents in during the 2025 legislative session.
 Rent caps are not the answer!
-Rent caps will hurt renters by decreasing the quality of property upkeep, stifling the development of new apartments, and drastically reducing investments into Washington state.
-Washington needs more housing, not a law that has been proven in other states to have a drastic impact on the supply of affordable housing while raising the cost of living.
+Rent caps will hurt renters by decreasing the quality of property upkeep, stifling the development of new apartments, and drastically reducing investment into Washington state.
+Washington needs more housing, not a law that has been proven in other states and countries to have a drastic impact on the supply of affordable housing while raising the cost of living.

 Washington Needs